Dental Hygiene-BS Degree (Completion Program)- Online

 DH 404 Internship Dental Hygiene Program 3 Semester Credits

-This clinical component course highlights clinical teaching in the dental hygiene field.
-Students will work with faculty members and assess the needs of dental hygiene students.
+This fully online course highlights clinical teaching best practice in the dental hygiene field.
+Students will work with faculty members and assess the needs of dental hygiene students in a project based-format and case-based simulations.
 Topics will include: Learning styles, theories, instructional and syllabus design, teacher/student outcomes assessment.

 DH 405 Epidemiology of Oral Diseases 3 Semester Credits